Kmbaria/Awaaards/README.md

   George Kinyanjui Mbaria

 # User Stories
-As a user I would like:
+As a user I would like to:

 * View posted projects and their details
 * Post a project to be rated/reviewed